Leymabeans/lame-games/README.md

 <b>Development</b><br>
 Nathan Ley <b>(NathanLeysGit)</b> built the front and backend of the website and Andrew Zwiefel <b>(Zellazoom)</b> created <br>
 application.
-Both are respondsible for building the games you enjoy but are not respondsible if you mom yells at you for playing <br>
-our video games too much. <br><br>
+Both are respondsible for building the games you enjoy but are not respondsible if you mom yells at you for playing our video games too much. <br><br>

 <b>Permissions</b><br>
-The creators Nathan Ley  and Andrew Zwiefel hold all permissions to all of the Lame Games' content.
+Nathan Ley and Andrew Zwiefel hold all permissions to all of the Lame Games' content.